accasio/event-validator/README.md

 This project implements an **AWS Lambda function** that uses **Apache Camel** to validate incoming producer events against predefined schemas before forwarding them to an event broker (e.g. AWS EventBridge).

-It is part of the broader **PostNL-style event broker platform**, where:
-- Producers register events and schemas via a self-service portal.
-- Events are validated before entering the EventBridge.
-- Validated events are published to the EventBridge.

 ---

 ## Features